France is one of the most popular holiday destinations for tourists all over the world.

 You might find beautiful hotels and a good price-quality ratio but usually, these are located far from the city centre or the main attractions of the area.

-But if you don’t have a problem with that, you’ll save some good money when visit France.
+But if you don’t have a problem with that, you’ll save some good money when visiting France.